Generic Name: ciprofloxacin hydrochloride

 - tendon problems in the past, such as in people with rheumatoid arthritis (RA)

 - Call your healthcare provider right away at the first sign of tendon pain, swelling or inflammation.
-Stop taking Ciprofloxacin Tablets until tendinitis or tendon rupture has been ruled out by your healthcare provider.
+Stop taking ciprofloxacin until tendinitis or tendon rupture has been ruled out by your healthcare provider.
 Avoid exercise and using the affected area.

-- Tendon rupture can happen while you are taking or after you have finished taking Ciprofloxacin Tablets.
+- Tendon rupture can happen while you are taking or after you have finished taking ciprofloxacin.
 Tendon ruptures have happened up to several months after people have finished taking their fluoroquinolone.

 - Get medical help right away if you get any of the following signs or symptoms of a tendon rupture: